Eclectic Spacewalk #1 - The "Overview Effect"

-I was celebrating my 25th birthday, and TBH not sure exactly of what transpired that day.
+I was celebrating my 25th birthday, and, to be honest, I’m not sure exactly what transpired that day.
 But then again, I actually do know what I was doing in some sense because my photo was taken by the Cassini spacecraft.
-And so did you, if you were one of the humans or life on Earth that day.
-The below photo marked the first time that people on Earth knew they were about to get their close up from interplanetary distances.
+And so did you, if you were one of the humans or other forms of life on Earth that day.
+The photo below marked the first time that Earthlings knew they were about to get their close-up from interplanetary distances.

 "We can't see individual continents or people in this portrait of Earth, but this pale blue dot is a succinct summary of who we were on July 19, 2013" said Linda Spilker, Cassini project scientist, at NASA's Jet Propulsion Laboratory in Pasadena, Calif.
 "Cassini's picture reminds us how tiny our home planet is in the vastness of space, and also testifies to the ingenuity of the citizens of this tiny planet to send a robotic spacecraft so far away from home to study Saturn and take a look-back photo of Earth."